tekumara/typos-lsp/README.md

 This extension contributes the following settings:

 - `typos.diagnosticSeverity`: How typos are rendered in the editor, eg: as errors, warnings, information, or hints.
 - `typos.logLevel`: Logging level of the language server.
-Logs appear in the Output -> Typos pane.
+Logs appear in the _Output -> Typos_ pane.
 - `typos.path`: Path to the `typos-lsp` binary.
 If empty the bundled binary will be used.
 - `typos.trace.server`: Traces the communication between VS Code and the language server.
+Recommended for debugging only.

 ## Commands